brownfield-team/demo-spring-react-example-v2/docs/oauth.md

 ## Prepopulate Database with OAuth Table

-This table must be added to the database whenever it is rebuilt or cleaned.
-To do this on localhost access the H2 console and run
+The oauth2 authorized clinet table should create itself but if it does not you can create it your self using the H2 console and running
 [this sql script](https://github.com/spring-projects/spring-security/blob/main/oauth2/oauth2-client/src/main/resources/org/springframework/security/oauth2/client/oauth2-client-schema.sql)
 or for postgres run [this sql script](https://github.com/spring-projects/spring-security/blob/main/oauth2/oauth2-client/src/main/resources/org/springframework/security/oauth2/client/oauth2-client-schema-postgres.sql).